 In the 18th century the act of washing the feet of the poor was discontinued and in the 19th century money allowances were distributed in place of the various gifts of food and clothing.

 Today's recipients of Royal Maundy, as many elderly men and as many elderly women as there are years in the sovereign's age, are chosen because of the Christian service they have given to the Church and community.
-At the ceremony, which takes place annually on Maundy Thursday and which the Queen has rarely missed during her long reign, she hands to each recipient two small leather string purses.
+At the ceremony, which takes place annually on Maundy Thursday the monarch hands to each recipient two small leather string purses.
 One, a red purse, contains - in ordinary coinage - money in lieu of food and clothing; the other, a white purse, contains silver Maundy coins consisting of the same number of pence as the years of the monarch's age.

 At first ordinary coinage was used for Maundy gifts, silver pennies alone being supplied in Tudor and Stuart times for the ceremony.
 Specially-struck Maundy Money started in 1662 in the reign of Charles II with an undated issue of fourpenny, threepenny, twopenny and one penny pieces.
 It was not until 1670 that a dated set of all four coins appeared.